Pōhiva Tuʻiʻonetoa: Prime Minister of Tonga (2019–2021)

 On 27 September 2019, Tu’i’onetoa was elected prime minister by fifteen votes against eight for Semisi Sika, who served as acting prime minister.
 It was officially announced by King Tupou VI on 9 October 2019.
 He announced his Cabinet appointments on 10 October.

 On 12 January 2021, Tu'i'onetoa survived a confidence vote in Parliament, by 13 votes to 9.

-Tuʻiʻonetoa was re-elected to parliament in the 2021 election, and announced his candidacy for re-election as Prime Minister, but later withdrew as a contender to back ʻAisake Eke.
-He was succeeded as Prime Minister by Siaosi Sovaleni.
+Tuʻiʻonetoa was re-elected to parliament in the 2021 election, and announced his candidacy for re-election as prime minister, but later withdrew as a contender to back ʻAisake Eke.
+He was succeeded as prime minister by Siaosi Sovaleni.

-On 29 April 2022, Tonga's Supreme Court declared his election void after finding he had bribed a women's group by offering them 50,000 Pa'anga.
+On 29 April 2022, the Supreme Court of Tonga declared his election void after finding he had bribed a women's group by offering them 50,000 Pa'anga.
 The conviction was stayed pending appeal on 26 May 2022.
 On 9 June 2022 he was again found to have committed bribery in a second election petition.
 On 9 August 2022 the Court of Appeal overturned both petitions.

 Personal life and death

-Tuʻiʻonetoa died in March 2023, at the age of 71.
+Tuʻiʻonetoa died on 18 March 2023 in the United States, at the age of 71 while visiting the country for medical reasons.